marventures/goit-js-lessons/README.md

 ### JS Examples:

-- Example 1- Creating and Cosuming a Promise
+- Example 1- Creating and Consuming a Promise
 - Example 2 - Event Loop in Practice
 - Example 3 - Promise.race(), Promise.all()